bytarch/Bank-Transfer-for-Paymenter/README.md

 ## Features

 - **Support for Up to 3 Banks or E-Wallet Accounts**: Configure up to three different bank or e-wallet accounts to receive payments.
-- **Click-to-WhatsApp**: Clients can easily confirm their payments by clicking a button that redirects them to WhatsApp chat with the seller.
+- **Click-to-WhatsApp**: Clients can easily confirm their payments by clicking a button that redirects them to a WhatsApp chat with the seller.
-- **All Currency Support**: Supports transactions in all Currency on settings.
+- **All Currency Support**: Supports transactions in all currencies configured in the settings.
 - **Indonesian Banks and E-Wallets**: Compatible with major Indonesian banks and e-wallet services.

 ## How It Works